acch/ansible-regex-test/README.md

     regex: command.{{ test_id }}.rgx
 ```

 The purpose of the *test_id* variable is to allow for different variants of the same test.
+It must be defined for each individual play.

 Furthermore, specify if you want to run the tests for each individual host in the current play (`regex_test_runonce: false`), or only once for the entire play (`regex_test_runonce: true`).